 The soles of our feet protect us from the outside world.
 They have more layers of skin than any other part of the body, and their large pores release perspiration but do not absorb very well.
 The rest of our skin absorbs only about 10% of what we apply to it, and the soles of our feet absorb even less.
 Inhalation (such as with a diffuser) is far more effective; about 80% of what we inhale enters our bloodstream.

 Supportive aromatherapy applications to the feet include relaxation (foot bath, cooling sprays, massage), energetic or reflexology therapies, or gentle support for healthy skin.
 The feet are sacred in many spiritual practices, and aromatherapy is a beautiful way to enhance these practices.

 Can you apply essential oils to the soles of your kids’ feet?

-While touted as being safe for children under the age of 5, applying essential oils to their feet is NOT recommended, whether diluted properly or not.
+While touted as being safe for children under the age of 5, applying essential oils to their feet is not recommended, whether diluted properly or not.
 The developing skin and metabolism of infants and small children are simply too sensitive.
 To support your child’s health, there are many other gentle and effective options – hydrosols or conservative diffusion, for example.

 Can you apply undiluted essential oils to the feet?

 I don’t recommend it.
 While the skin of the feet is thicker, it can still become sensitized or irritated!
-With a few notable exceptions, essential oils should never be applied undiluted (“neat”) to ANY part of the body, even the feet, as this can cause a sensitivity reaction and may lead to permanent intolerance.
+With a few notable exceptions, essential oils should never be applied undiluted (“neat”) to any part of the body, as this can cause a sensitivity reaction and may lead to permanent intolerance.
 Use 1-2 drops of essential oil in 1 teaspoon of vegetable oil, or consult a qualified aromatherapist for a supportive care regimen specific to your concerns.